Thanks for coming to Vermont Tech’s website!

 Our Architectural and Building Engineering Technology students designed and built a small park, or “parklet,” for the state’s capitol city, Montpelier!
 It’s the first in the state and provides a community space for residents and visitors to the city.

-A team of students developed a structural engineering design of a multi-story hospital as part of their capstone course, and the project placed in the top three in the 2015 National Structural Engineering Institute student design competition.
+A team of students developed a structural engineering design of an office and research space as part of their capstone course, and the project placed in the top three in the 2015 National Structural Engineering Institute student design competition.
 Yes – top three in the nation.

 A different team of students designed an engineering system for a New York City research and development building and placed third in the 2014 American Society of Heating, Refrigerating, and Air-conditioning Engineers international student competition, the second international win for two years in a row.
 Yes – third in the world.

 Vermont Tech’s CubeSat, one of over a dozen small satellites launched last fall and the first one launched by a college in New England, is currently the only one still operating as originally designed.
 The satellite is part of NASA’s Educational Launch of Nanosatellites program, created to engage and retain students in science, technology, engineering, and mathematics (STEM) programs.
 One might say that achievement is out of this world.